Christ and the Churches, the Rapture to the Second Coming, the Millennium, and Eternity

 The Sealed of Israel – 144,000, from the twelve “tribes of Israel”, are sealed as servants of God on their foreheads.
 (7:1-8)

 A Multitude from the Great Tribulation – A great multitude stand before the Throne of God, who come out of the Great Tribulation, clothed with robes made “white in the blood of the Lamb” and having palm branches in their hands.
+This is the second harvest, or Rapture.
 (7:9-17)

 Seventh Seal: Prelude to the Seven Trumpets – “Silence in heaven for about half an hour” (8:1).
 Seven angels are each given trumpets (8:2).
 An eighth angel takes a “golden censer”, filled with fire from the heavenly altar, and throws it to the earth (8:3-5).
 What follows are “peals of thunder, rumblings, flashes of lightning, and an earthquake” (8:5).
 After the eighth angel has devestated the earth, the seven angels introduced in verse 2 prepare to sound their trumpets (8:6).